Student Handbook

 - Find that the student has presented new information that is material to the decision or outcome of the case.
 Upon this finding, the Appellate Officer shall conduct or request appropriate additional steps (such as requesting additional investigation by the SSAO) and/or modify the decision and outcome accordingly.

 The Appellate Officer will notify the student in writing of the decision, typically within ten (10) business days of completing the review.
+The Appellate Officer will make a good-faith effort to complete the review no later than twenty (20) business days after the student has been notified of the initial review of the appeal.

 During this appeal process, if the Appellate Officer requires additional time, they shall promptly notify the parties.